ansys/pyansys-sound/doc/source/user_guide.rst

     `local` server is started with
     :func:`~.server_helpers._connect_to_or_start_server.connect_to_or_start_server()`, the files are
     already available to the server, since it runs on the same system as the Python process.
-    However, if a _remote_ server is connected to, an extra step is required to make the files available to it.
-This step is automatically done when calling the download functions from module :mod:`ansys.sound.core.examples_helpers.download`.
-But if you wish to use your own files, you must upload them to the DPF Server with the dedicated `PyDPF Core upload function`_.
+    However, if a `remote` server is connected to instead, and this server runs on a separate system, you must upload the files to the DPF Server with the dedicated `PyDPF Core upload function`_.
+    This function then returns the remote file path, which shall be used in PyAnsys Sound instead of the local path it originates from.

 ..
 LINKS AND REFERENCES
 .. _PyDPF-Core: https://dpf.docs.pyansys.com/version/stable/